-- 1.6 (a) An employee commencing their employment with the employer after the date on which this Agreement comes into operation shall be employed in accordance with the terms of this Agreement. - 1.6 (b) The terms and conditions of this Agreement shall be incorporated into the conditions of employees bound by this Agreement.

-- 1.6 (c) This Agreement supersedes in its entirety the Yarra Ranges Shire Council Enterprise Agreement 2019. - 1.6 (d) This agreement follows a consultative process of consolidating what was Parts B1 and C2 of the 2019 Agreement, into one more user-friendly document.
-That consolidation process intended to re-order and seamlessly integrate the three parts without enhancing or detracting from the well-established terms and conditions of employment. - 1.6 (e) Where a drafting error causes a confusion in the interpretation of a provision, the parties agree to interpret that provision with the assistance of and according to the meaning contained in the 2019 Agreement. - 1.6 (f) The exception to 1.6 (e) is where that provision was expressly varied throughout the 2021 Agreement-making process.
+- 1.6 (a) An employee commencing their employment with the employer after the date on which this Agreement comes into operation shall be employed in accordance with the terms of this Agreement. - 1.6 (b) The terms and conditions of this Agreement shall be incorporated into the conditions of employees bound by this Agreement. - 1.6 (c) This Agreement supersedes in its entirety the Yarra Ranges Council (Consolidated) Enterprise Agreement 2021. - 1.6 (d) This agreement follows the 2021 Agreement, which used a consultative process to consolidate what was Parts B1 and C2 of the 2019 Agreement, into one more user-friendly document.
+That 2021 consolidation process intended to re-order and seamlessly integrate the three parts without enhancing or detracting from the well-established terms and conditions of employment. - 1.6 (e) Where a drafting error causes a confusion in the interpretation of a provision, the parties agree to interpret that provision with the assistance of and according to the meaning contained in the 2019 Agreement. - 1.6 (f) The exception to 1.6 (e) is where that provision was expressly varied throughout the 2021 or 2024 Agreement-making processes.
 Those provisions include:

 Section # Description

 1.4 (c)(1) Senior Officers (as defined) no longer covered by this

 Agreement

+4.2 (d) (ii) Offers and requests for casual conversion

 4.3 Appointment of staff on a temporary basis

 5.1 Quantum and timing of pay increases

+5.3 Adjustment of Allowances

 5.9 Flexibility at YRC - guiding principles

 5.10 Flexibility at YRC - the detail

-7.4 Unpaid parental leave

-7.5 Paid parental leave

-7.6 Gender Transition Leave

-7.13 Leave Management

-7.14 Cash out of Excess Annual Leave

-8.5 Schedule of terms and conditions of employment unique

-to Nurses

-1 The former Victorian Local Authorities Award 2001.
-For ease of identification, some of the signficiant sections of that Award that have been maintained by this Agreement are shown in this Agreement as blue text.
+&lt;sup>1 The former Victorian Local Authorities Award 2001.
+For ease of identification, some of the significant sections of that Award that have been maintained by this Agreement are shown in this Agreement as blue text.

-2 The former Nurses (ANF Victorian Local Government) Award 2002
+&lt;sup>2 The former Nurses (ANF Victorian Local Government) Award 2002